d5/tengo/docs/stdlib-text.md

 - `to_lower(s string) => string`: returns a copy of the string s with all Unicode letters mapped to their lower case.
 - `to_title(s string) => string`: returns a copy of the string s with all Unicode letters mapped to their title case.
 - `to_upper(s string) => string`: returns a copy of the string s with all Unicode letters mapped to their upper case.
+- `pad_left(s string, pad_len int, pad_with string) => string`: returns a copy of the string s padded on the left with the contents of the string pad_with to length pad_len.
+If pad_width is not specified, white space is used as the default padding.
+- `pad_right(s string, pad_len int, pad_with string) => string`: returns a copy of the string s padded on the right with the contents of the string pad_with to length pad_len.
+If pad_width is not specified, white space is used as the default padding.
+- `trim(s string, cutset string) => string`: returns a slice of the string s with all leading and trailing Unicode code points contained in cutset removed.
 - `trim_left(s string, cutset string) => string`: returns a slice of the string s with all leading Unicode code points contained in cutset removed.
 - `trim_prefix(s string, prefix string) => string`: returns s without the provided leading prefix string.
 - `trim_right(s string, cutset string) => string`: returns a slice of the string s, with all trailing Unicode code points contained in cutset removed.